-Laureano’s 2-run shot gives Athletics 7-3 win over Astros
+Laureano’s 2-run shot sends A’s to 7-3 win over Astros

 Athletics: Oakland has a day off on Sunday and Chris Bassitt (0-2, 5.56 ERA) will start the opener of a two-game series at Arizona on Monday.

 Astros: Houston is also off on Sunday before opening a three-game series with Detroit on Monday.
-The Astros haven’t announced their rotation for that series.
+Zack Greinke (1-0, 1.38) will start.
+It will be Houston’s first meeting with Tigers manager A.J.
+Hinch since he was fired by the Astros after being suspended for a year by Major League Baseball Commissioner Rob Manfred for his role in the team’s sign-stealing scheme.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports